 Temporary Faculty Pool - Lecturer in Africana Studies

 The successful applicant may teach Africana Studies as well as high enrollment general education courses.
-We are interested in candidates who are qualified to teach course(s) and/or labs:
+We are interested in candidates who are qualified to teach the following courses:

 - AFRS 10: Introduction to Africana Studies

 - AFRS 15: Slavery and the American Experience

 - AFRS 20: Critical Thinking About Race

 - AFRS 27: Black Popular Culture

 - AFRS 68: Black Protest

 - AFRS 144: Race Relations

 - Or other classes that may be identified as needed to fulfill educational goals of current students

 Instructor Responsibility: Temporary faculty members are responsible for adherence to and implementation of university and system-wide policies as directed per Academic Policy Manual 306, paragraph 2.
 Instructors are responsible for the preparation, delivery, conducting, proctoring, and grading (as appropriate) lectures, office hours, homework assignments, quizzes, class projects, and midterm and final exams.
 All classes must be offered and meet as scheduled throughout the entire semester, in the mode assigned and listed in the schedule of classes (i.e. asynchronous, synchronous, in-person, or hybrid).